FireworksProject/corkboard-blog/content/google-search-trends-to-research-for-business.md

 ---
 pubdate: 2013-01-17
 page_title: Using Google Search Trends to Research Your Business
 page_description: "Google search data can be a great tool for exploring the market potential for your business venture, large or small.
-It's a first step to understanding how to market your business in a connected world.
-I really encourage you to play around with it."
+It's a first step to understanding how to market your business in a connected world."
 article_title: Using Google Search Trends to Research Your Business
 author_url: https://plus.google.com/u/0/100601805957701195662/about
 author_name: Kris Walker